 There are also requirements governing the reporting of ongoing clinical trials and completed trial results to public registries.
 Sponsors of certain clinical trials of FDA-regulated products are required to register and disclose specified clinical trial information, which is publicly available at www.clinicaltrials.gov.
-Information related to the product, patient population, phase of investigation, trial sites and investigators, and other aspects of the clinical trials after completion.
+Information related to the product, patient population, phase of investigation, trial sites and investigators, and other aspects of the clinical trial is then made public as part of the registration.
+Sponsors are also obligated to discuss the results of their clinical trials after completion.
 Disclosure of the results of these trials can be delayed until the new product or new indication being studied has been approved.
 However, there are evolving rules and increasing requirements for publication of all trial-related information, and it is possible that data and other information from trials involving drugs that never garner approval could require disclosure in the future.